 Left to their own devices, goblins look out for themselves, preferably without drawing unwanted attention from any larger, more powerful people.
 As a group, however, they can be quite a fierce force to be reckoned with.

-- Ability Scores: Dexterity score increases by 2, and Constitution score increases by 1.
+- Ability Scores: A score increases by 2 (usually Dexterity), and another score increases by 1 (usually Constitution).

 - Age: Goblins reach adulthood at age 8 and live to around 60 years.